On characteristic power series of dual signed Selmer groups: Introduction

 \subsection{The case of elliptic curves (supersingular and mixed reduction)}

-In the supersingular case, the classical Selmer group $\Sel_p(E/F_\infty)$ is not cotorsion.
+In the supersingular case, the classical Selmer group $\Sel_p(E/F_{\rm{cyc}})$ is not cotorsion.
 However, there are remedies.
 Denote by $S _p$ the primes of $F$ above $p$.
-Suppose for the moment that for each $v \in S_p$, $a_v=1+p-\#\tilde{E}_v(\mathds{F}_p)=0 $, i.e. we are in a subcase of supersingular reduction.
-Kobayashi constructed signed (plus/minus) Selmer groups $\Sel_p^\pm(E/F_\infty)$, and proved that when $F=\Q$, they are cotorsion over the corresponding Iwasawa algebra \cite{kobayashi03}.
-Suppose $p$ splits completely in $F$ and is totally ramified in $F_\infty$.
-The signed Selmer groups $\Sel_p^\pm(E/F_\infty)$ are conjectured to be cotorsion over the Iwasawa algebra of $\Gamma_0$.
+Suppose for the moment that for each $v \in S_p$, $a_v=1+p-\#\tilde{E}_v(\mathds{F}_p)=0 $, i.e. we are in a subcase of supersingular reduction. {Following the intuition that the cotorsion of the Selmer group fails because there are too many points in the local condition that defines it,} Kobayashi constructed signed (plus/minus) Selmer groups $\Sel_p^\pm(E/F_{\rm{cyc}})$ {using ``half'' of the local points}, and proved that when $F=\Q$, they are cotorsion over the corresponding Iwasawa algebra \cite{kobayashi03}.
+Suppose $p$ splits completely in $F$ and is totally ramified in $F_{\rm{cyc}}$.
+The signed Selmer groups $\Sel_p^\pm(E/F_{\rm{cyc}})$ are conjectured to be cotorsion over the Iwasawa algebra of $\Gamma_0$.
 When this is the case, let $f^{\pm}$ be generators of the characteristic power series of their Pontryagin duals.

-When $\Sel_p(E/F)$ is finite, one can use a control theorem to prove $\Sel_p^\pm(E/F_\infty)$ are cotorsion.
+When $\Sel_p(E/F)$ is finite, one can use a control theorem to prove $\Sel_p^\pm(E/F_{\rm{cyc}})$ are cotorsion.
 Kim then showed that

 Here $\ell$ runs over every prime and the Tamagawa factor $c_\ell=[E(\Q_\ell): E^0(\Q_\ell)]$.
 See \cite[Thm.
 1.2 or Corollary 3.15 and the explanations in its proof]{Kim13} for the above assertions.

 If one drops the assumption $a_v=0$, the second author has generalized Kobayashi's construction to construct a pair of chromatic Selmer groups $\Sel^\sharp$ and $\Sel^\flat$ \cite{sprung12}, and given an analogous formula of Kim's, all assuming that $F=\Q$, see \cite[Lemmas 4.4, 4.5, 4.8]{sprung16}.